Provider Selection Regime frequently asked questions

 If an organisation based outside England wishes to arrange health care services from a relevant authority (for example an NHS trust) based in England, then the PSR does not apply.

-NHS trusts and foundation trusts are relevant authorities, so must use the PSR when arranging health care services.
+NHS trusts and foundation trusts are relevant authorities, so must use the PSR when contracting for health care services.
 This includes when subcontracting health care services.

 Yes.
-Relevant authorities must apply the PSR when arranging health care services in scope of the PSR, whether they are selecting an NHS provider (NHS trust or foundation trust) to deliver the health care services or otherwise.
+Relevant authorities must apply the PSR when contracting for health care services in scope of the PSR, whether they are selecting an NHS provider (NHS trust or foundation trust) to deliver the health care services or otherwise.

 Yes.
-Relevant authorities must use the PSR when arranging health care services in scope of the PSR.
+Relevant authorities must use the PSR when contracting for health care services in scope of the PSR.

 This means relevant authorities must use the PSR when procuring health care services from other relevant authorities or from organisations not classed as relevant authorities, such as those from the independent, voluntary, community, or social enterprise sectors.